andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ![IMG_2180](https://user-images.githubusercontent.com/76150626/174133694-50b4d23b-7ee6-42a3-8d64-24de60890dde.jpeg)

-### If your Bridge stops sending Events from yadomi's node (this can be related to Network connectivity loss) try to re-deploy the node, or get a new api token.
-Restarting Node-RED might work as well.

 # Please read the readme before use!

 This respository is an example flow how to communicate using https-request with the HUE-Bridge, using HUE's Restful API V2 (Clip API)